These guides are AI-generated educational summaries — not legal or medical advice.

 Presenting only to the Hodgkin's DBQ without requesting evaluation of secondary conditions

-Why: Secondary conditions caused by Hodgkin's disease or its treatment (e.g., chemotherapy-induced peripheral neuropathy, radiation-induced hypothyroidism, doxorubicin-induced cardiomyopathy, steroid-induced avascular necrosis) are each separately ratable and may significantly increase total combined disability rating.
+Secondary conditions caused by Hodgkin's disease or its treatment (e.g., chemotherapy-induced peripheral neuropathy, radiation-induced hypothyroidism, doxorubicin-induced cardiomyopathy, steroid-induced avascular necrosis) are each separately ratable and may significantly increase total combined disability rating.

-Do this instead: File separate claims or request that the C&P examiner address each secondary condition.
+Instead: File separate claims or request that the C&P examiner address each secondary condition.
 Ensure your claims include nexus statements connecting each residual condition to your service-connected Hodgkin's disease and its treatment.
 Obtain supporting letters from treating specialists.

 Impact: Overall combined rating